Joseph DeGuardia: Senate Testimony

-DeGuardia was called upon to testify as an expert in the United States Senate in Washington DC by Arizona Senator John McCain.
+DeGuardia was called upon to testify as an expert in the United States Senate in Washington, D.C. by Arizona Senator John McCain.
 The hearing were related to the state of boxing and formulation of federal legislation regarding the sport.
 DeGuardia was asked and espoused a pension fund for boxers in the United States.
 McCain felt like the best way to build a pension plan for boxers would be to tap into the small percentage of funds that are derived from television boxing shows.
 More specifically, these funds come mostly from pay-per-view events.
 DeGuardia was asked to speak about his opinion on the issue and the impact on boxers and club shows.

 Car Accident

 Joe DeGuardia survived a major car accident while on his way home from Rockin' Fights 4 at The Paramount.
-He was on the Long Island Expressway in his Mercedes Benz when he was hit head-on by a Honda that was going the wrong way on the Expressway, just east of Exit ramp 41.
+He was on the Long Island Expressway in his Mercedes-Benz when he was hit head-on by a Honda that was going the wrong way on the Expressway, on exit ramp 41.